 A special and rare exhibit (the first in western Japan) of live kunimasu trout (Oncorhynchus kawamurae or black kokanee), previously thought to have gone extinct in the 1940s.
 Kunimasu was an endemic fish found only in Lake Tazawa in Akita Prefecture, but became extinct (along with most other fish species in the lake) in the 1940s when the water became too acidic.
 The acidic water came from nearby Tamagawa hot springs.
 In 1940, they allowed the hot spring’s highly acidic water to flow into the lake for a hydroelectric power plant and for diluting the hot spring’s acidity.
 The war effort was Japan’s top priority at the time, and they didn’t care about the environment and some fish becoming extinct.
 A far cry from today.
 The lake still has not fully recovered from its acidic water.

-In 1935, kunimasu fish eggs were sent to a number of lakes as an experiment to see if they could be hatched and bred artificially.
-The eggs were sent to Lake Saiko and Lake Motosu near Mt.
-Fuji and even to Lake Biwa.
+In 1930, kunimasu fish eggs were sent to a number of lakes in Nagano, Yamanashi, and Toyama Prefectures as an experiment to see if they could be hatched and bred artificially.
+Sending fish eggs to other places was done to increase stocks of food fish.
+In 1935, the eggs were sent to Lake Saiko and Lake Motosu near Mt.
+Fuji and even to Shiga Prefecture’s Samegai Trout Farm in Maibara.
 The hatching experiment was deemed to have failed since no kunimasu were ever caught outside Lake Tazawa.
 In 1997-98, the Lake Tazawa Tourist Association offered a 5 million yen cash reward for any kunimasu caught in Japan.
 But no luck.

 Then in 2010, Kyoto University professor Nakabo Tetsuji (中坊 徹次) requested a fish fanatic celebrity and illustrator, nicknamed Sakana-kun, to draw an illustration of a kunimasu.
 To help him draw this “extinct” fish, Sakana-kun had people send him specimens of himemasu (Oncorhynchus nerka or kokanee) which is a close relative of kunimasu.
 Then one fish sent from Lake Saiko in Yamanashi Prefecture caught Sakana-kun’s attention since it looked like kunimasu.
 He sent it to Professor Nakabo who examined and checked the DNA.
 He and his research team confirmed it to be kunimasu in mid-December 2010.
 They announced the find to the press and it was Japan’s fish story of the century.